johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-02-iphone-action-button-shortcuts.md

 [^1]: **Silent Mode.** Just like the old switch, this toggles 'Ring' and 'Silent' modes.
 Instead of the satisfying thunk of a switch, you now you get distinctive, haptic feedback for each mode.
 [^2]: **Focus.** To trigger a specific Focus mode, like Do Not Disturb.
 [^3]: **Camera.** To open the Camera app, and in that app, take a photo.
 [^4]: **Torch.** For blinding others whilst draining your battery accidentally fast.
-Seriously, go walk around your local area long enough and I guarantee you'll spot some numpty that's triggered their phone torch and not realised, and is walking around flashing it in everyone's faces.
+Seriously, go walk around your local area long enough and I guarantee you'll spot some numpty that’s triggered their phone torch and not realised, and is walking around flashing it in everyone’s faces.
 [^5]: **Voice Memo.** If you're a Gen-X or Gen-Z type and have an alarming aversion to keyboards.
 [^6]: **Translate.** For communicating in with those from other countries or, I suppose, [species](https://youtu.be/tFMo3UJ4B4g).
 [^7]: **Magnifier.** For zooming in on things in the real world, or for cosplaying as a modern day [Jessica Fletcher](https://en.wikipedia.org/wiki/Jessica_Fletcher).